Salman Rushdie Attack: Iran Denies Involvement But Justifies Assault

 A Trump-ordered drone strike killed a top Iranian Revolutionary Guard general in 2020, further fueling those tensions.

-Meanwhile, U.S. prosecutors say Iran tried to kidnap in 2021 an Iranian opposition activist and writer living in New York.
+Meanwhile, U.S. prosecutors say that in 2021, Iran tried to kidnap an Iranian opposition activist and writer living in New York.
 In recent days, a man with an assault rifle was arrested near her home.

 THR Newsletters